- The resident experience refers to your approach to residents’ well-being and sense of community.

 1. Physiological needs

-We can go one step further when discussing physiological needs.
 Your residents have a roof over their heads, thanks to your building.
 But it takes much more than that to fulfill needs these days.

 When marketing your apartment to prospects, make sure to discuss the nearby grocery stores, restaurants, bars, and entertainment centers.
 Location is vital for many residents and prospects alike, so you want to sell the surrounding neighborhood, too.

-In this context, self-actualization means ensuring residents that they made the right choice to lease your property, rather than any of the dozens of other apartments out there.
+In this context, self-actualization means ensuring residents that they made the right choice to lease your property rather than any of the dozens of other apartments out there.
 Your property must exceed their expectations for them to feel it’s worth staying year after year.

-Stay on top of what your competitors are doing to entice residents, and make sure to do it better.
+So, stay on top of what your competitors are doing to entice residents, and make sure to do it better.
 Your residents must feel confident that your property is the best one for them and that they’re getting the most bang for their buck.

 You and your team can help residents achieve self-actualization by: